 Technological advances have made baseball an entirely new game.
 The sport’s been America’s pastime for much of its history, but it’s come a long way since its inception.
-New technologies have changed the game since the 1850s, and they continue to revolutionize it today.
+New technologies have changed the game since the 1850s and continue to revolutionize it today.

 Baseball may be an old game, but it’s certainly not outdated.
-In fact, it’s one of the most technologically advanced sports out there.
+It’s one of the most technologically advanced sports out there.
 Major League Baseball is wholeheartedly committed to improving the experience for both fans and players with the help of technology.

 America is an increasingly high-tech nation, and the same is true of its national pastime.
 Here are eight ways technology is changing baseball.